Containment associations enable modeling a dense collection of features in a network while also controlling map clutter.

 Split container and content features

-Additional logic is used to maintain the relationship between container and content features when splitting line features that are part of a containment association.
+Additional logic is used to maintain the relationship between container and content features when splitting linear containers.
 When a line feature that is a container is split, the system defaults to not split any of the content features.
-Containment associations are reestablished following the split operation between the container features and content.
-Similarly, splitting content features reestablishes containment associations between the content features and container.

-In all cases, if the user is splitting content, the container is never split.
-Appropriate container association records are regenerated following the split operation.
+In all cases, if content is split, the container is never split.
+Appropriate containment associations are regenerated with the container feature following the split operation.